About the WELL Building Standard

 WELL Building Standard is grounded in research.
 Medical, scientific, and building system research.
 How can building systems improve health systems?
 Paul Scialla at Delos pioneered this standard and when he says they took architects and doctors and put them in a room, they really did!
 Continued work with the Mayo and Cleveland Clinics, for example, add credibility to each feature within the WELL Building Standard.

 Buildings/projects get certified.
 People get accredited.
 WELL Certification is achieved when projects demonstrate all Preconditions.
-WELL provides flexibility when selecting Features (like LEED credits) that best meet the project?s goals.
+Preconditions are core wellness features required for all levels of WELL certification.
+WELL provides flexibility when selecting Features (like LEED credits) that best meet the project’s goals.

 WELL Certification is based on performance and requires a passing score in each of the seven categories of the WELL Building Standard.
 WELL Certification is awarded at one of three levels: Silver, Gold, and Platinum.